 I’m a magnet for these conversations.
 Hold on, there is one more for good measure.

-*Cut to scene of a person telling me about how they knew why I got assigned to serve a mission in South Carolina.
+*Cut to scene of a person telling me about how they knew why I got assigned to live & work in South Carolina.

-Him: Hey, I totally know why you were called to serve a mission in South Carolina
+Him: Hey, I totally know why you were called to South Carolina

 Me: Omg, why